-Writing a logic one to this write-only bit clears the RTIF bit.
-RTIFR always reads as a logic zero.
+Writing a logic 1 to this write-only bit clears the RTIF bit.
+RTIFR always reads as a logic 0.
 Reset does not affect RTIFR.

-RT1, RT0 - Real-Time Interrupt Select Bits 1 and 0
+RT1 and RT0 - Real-Time Interrupt Select Bits 1 and 0

 These read/write bits select one of four real-time interrupt rates, as shown in Table 8-1.
 Because the selected RTI output drives the COP watchdog, changing the real-time interrupt rate also changes the counting rate of the COP watchdog.
-Reset sets RT1 and RT0, selecting the longest COP timeout period and real-time interrupt period.
+Reset sets RT1 and RT0, selecting the longest COP timeout period and RTI period.

-Changing RT1 and RT0 when a COP timeout is imminent or uncertain may cause a real-time interrupt request to be missed or an additional real-time interrupt request to be generated.
+NOTE: Changing RT1 and RT0 when a COP timeout is imminent or uncertain may cause an RTI request to be missed or an additional RTI request to be generated.
 Clear the COP timer just before changing RT1 and RT0.